rhcdc/vimfiles/README.md

 ### TODO
 - [ ] fix ycm clang semantic complete on windows
   - [x] c-lang semantic complete
-  - [ ] when comes to stl objects, still has problem: there is headers, but can't locate objects' declarations, thus can't complete
+  - [x] when comes to stl objects, still has problem: there is headers, but can't locate objects' declarations, thus can't complete
+  - [ ] some c++ headers such like 'iostream' or 'string' from MinGW will crash ycmserver upon re-opening the .cpp file while the other like 'vector' will not
 - [x] latex preview on windows
 - [ ] markdown preview on windows
 - [ ] fix time stamp language on windows